iliags/UnrealEngine4-EZ-Mobile-Ads/README.md

 # FEATURES:
-★ for people only use admob on android and ios, you can use this plugin on market(will more easy to use and package): https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163
+★ for people only use admob+unity+vungle+chartboost on android and ios, you can use this plugin on market(will more easy to use and package): https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163

 ★ 4 best game ad networks supported (more coming soon).